sudiptpa/esewa/README.md

 For general usage instructions, please see the main [Omnipay](https://github.com/thephpleague/omnipay) repository.

+## Contributing

+Contributions are welcome and will be fully credited.
+We accept contributions via Pull Requests

+## Pull Requests

+PSR-2 Coding Standard - The easiest way to apply the conventions is to install [PHP Code Sniffer](http://pear.php.net/package/PHP_CodeSniffer).

+Add tests! - Your patch won't be accepted if it doesn't have tests.

+Document any change in behaviour - Make sure the README.md and any other relevant documentation are kept up-to-date.

+Consider our release cycle - We try to follow SemVer v2.0.0.
+Randomly breaking public APIs is not an option.

+Create feature branches - Don't ask us to pull from your master branch.

+One pull request per feature - If you want to do more than one thing, send multiple pull requests.

 ## Support

 If you are having general issues with Omnipay, we suggest posting on